JordanCWard/Hypothesis-Test/aqi.md

-You work for an environmental think tank called Repair Our Air (ROA).
-ROA is formulating policy recommendations to improve the air quality in America, using the Environmental Protection Agency's Air Quality Index (AQI) to guide their decision making.
+Repair Our Air is formulating policy recommendations to improve the air quality in America, using the Environmental Protection Agency's Air Quality Index (AQI) to guide their decision making.
 An AQI value close to 0 signals "little to no" public health concern, while higher values are associated with increased risk to public health.

 ROA is considering the following decisions: